0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/gniting - Everyone knows all the apps on your phone.md

 ---
-author: "gniting"
+author: gniting
+aliases:
-aliases: "Everyone knows all the apps on your phone"
+  - Everyone knows all the apps on your phone
+tags:
+  - RW_inbox
-tags: RW_inbox, readwise/articles
+  - readwise/articles
 url: https://peabee.substack.com/p/everyone-knows-what-apps-you-use?__readwiseLocation=
 date: 2025-04-01
-summary: Many apps on Android can see other installed apps on your phone, which raises privacy concerns.
-Despite new rules limiting this access, some popular Indian apps still collect extensive data about other apps without clear user consent.
-Users should be aware that installing apps may lead to their personal information being shared widely.
 ---
 # Everyone knows all the apps on your phone